keysmusician/holberton_file_downloader/README.md

 ### Manual Unpacked Installation
 Alternatively, Holberton File Downloader may be installed manually and loaded unpacked.
-This can be useful if you wish to modify the extension.
+This is useful if you wish to develop/modify the extension.

 1) Download the extension folder (`git clone` this repository)